AB InBev multi-million rand funding boosts research into beer ingredients at SU

 “Laboratory facilities to do such tests are not always available in the remote areas where cassava is typically produced,” explains Prof Gouws.
 “Therefore, we’d like to develop a kit that is easy and quick to use in the field.”
 The SU researchers will, therefore, be looking into ways to adapt the available corrin-based chemosensor technique that can currently only be performed in a laboratory.

-Read more: sorghum, cassava, AB InBev, Stellenbosch University, Nick Kotze, agriculture research and development, beer brands
+Read more: sorghum, cassava, AB InBev, Stellenbosch University, Nick Kotze, agriculture research and development, food science, beer brands